trustyai-explainability/trustyai-explainability/README.md

 A java library for Explainable AI.

-See also our preprint [TrustyAI Explainability Toolkit](https://arxiv.org/abs/2104.12717).
+To get more information see [trustyaiexplainability-core README](trustyaiexplainability-core/README.md) and our preprint [TrustyAI Explainability Toolkit](https://arxiv.org/abs/2104.12717).